openstack/ironic-specs/specs/liberty-implemented/supported-boot-device-list.rst

   * Add "task" to get_supported_devices_list() in base driver
   * Add new management property definition to check if driver supports task parameter or not.
-  * Update all in tree drivers adding task paramater
+  * Update all in tree drivers adding task parameter
   * Update all unit tests affected by change

 Dependencies